h4nz0x/poDTest/README.md

 # poDTest

-container-test-tool is a Rust-based CLI utility for building and testing Docker images in CI/CD pipelines.
+poDTest is a Rust-based CLI utility for building and testing Docker images in CI/CD pipelines.
 It automates the process of building a Docker image, running a container, performing health checks, and cleaning up resources.
 With configurable flags, it supports custom Dockerfiles, health check endpoints, and urgent deployment scenarios via a hot-fix mode.
 Designed for integration as a GitHub Action, this tool ensures reliable Docker image validation for your projects.

 ## Features